 PhD in Public Administration & Policy Curriculum

-The PhD program in Public Administration and Policy is built around a sequence of six core courses and five concentration areas: Public Management, Public Finance, Organizational Behavior and Theory, Public Policy, and Politics and Administration.
+The PhD program in Public Administration and Policy is built around a sequence of six core courses and three concentration areas: Public Management, Public Finance, and Public Policy.
 The required core courses include:

 - PAD 702 Politics and Administration

 - PAD 709 Foundations of Public Administration